linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

-# Data Analyst Role
+# Data Analyst/Engineer Role

 ## Overview

-The following exercises are designed to help us better understand your technical skillset in determining fit for the Data Analyst role.
+The following exercises are designed to help us better understand your technical skillset in determining fit for the Data Analyst/Engineer role.

-**You will be allocated 3 hours to complete all exercises.**
+**You will be allocated 6 hours to complete all exercises.**

-You are not required to use all 3 hours and can submit anytime within the window.
-If you cannot complete all the exercises within 3 hours, simply submit what you have completed.
+You are not required to use all 6 hours and can submit anytime within the window.
+If you cannot complete all the exercises within 6 hours, simply submit what you have completed.

-Please follow the Submission Guidelines below to submit your work.

 ## Submission Guidelines

-You are required to make your submission via a single word document (this can be via Google Doc/Microsoft Word).
+You are required to make your submission via a Github repository or Google Doc.

-Please follow the format of [this template](https://docs.google.com/document/d/1CN_QNp2eXRafJHLTl1yZWLGIhvjUQi_XkrCLqpGWOXg/edit?usp=sharing).

-We recommend that you make a copy of the file via **File > Make a Copy**, but you can also manually copy the format if you are using Microsoft Word.

-Please also include the following information at the beginning of the submission:
+Please follow the format of [this template](https://docs.google.com/document/d/1CN_QNp2eXRafJHLTl1yZWLGIhvjUQi_XkrCLqpGWOXg/edit?usp=sharing) and include the following information at the beginning of the submission:

 - Your name
 - Allocated date &amp; time slot
-- Any notes/explanations for your submission (optional)
+- Additional notes for your submission (optional)

-For questions that require you to work in Google Sheet/Microsoft Excel, please follow the steps below:
-- Make a copy of the template Google Sheet/Microsoft Excel that we provide
-- Complete the exercise and make relevant changes
-- Share access to the new Google Sheet that you have created (for Excel, email it to us as an attachment)
-- Include a link to that Google Sheet in the answer for that corresponding exercise number in your submission document

-Then share access to your submission document to **andrew@linkby.com** and **victor@linkby.com** (or email it to us if using Microsoft Word).
+Send your final submission to **andrew@linkby.com** and **derik@linkby.com** with a link to your Google Doc/Github repository.

+### Google Doc
+If you are submitting via Google Doc, make a copy of the above template via **File > Make a Copy**.

+### Github
+If you are submitting via Github repository, follow the same structure of the above template, then grant access to **andrewchak** and **derik-linkby** if it is a private repository.
+Alternatively, you can simply make the repository public and send us the URL.

 ## Background Information

-The exercises below are designed to simulate real-life scenarios that we have faced in Linkby.
+Most exercises below are designed to simulate real-life scenarios that we have faced in Linkby.

 Below are some background information to help set the context of the exercises: